April 12, 2026

 |

-One is a science fiction novel, another is a coming-of-age book, the third one is about human healing stories.
-This sentence has been marked as perfect!
+One is a science fiction novel, another is a book about coming-of-age Changed to make the writing more flowing and smooth This sentence has been marked as perfect!

 One is a science fiction novel, another is a coming-of-age book, and the third one is a I think this is what was meant by "human healing stories" One is a science fiction novel, another is a coming-of-age book, and the third one is about human healing stories.
 One is a science fiction novel, another is a coming-of-age book, and the third one is about human healing stories. |